DiagnosticNinja/TronScript/README.md

 0. FIRST THINGS FIRST: **REBOOT THE COMPUTER BEFORE RUNNING TRON.** This is to allow any pending Windows or system updates to finish.
 To re-iterate: it is very important to reboot the computer before running Tron.

-1. [Download Tron] Download the self-extracting ErrorHandler `.exe` file, and run it as administrator.
+1. [Download Tron] Download the self-extracting Tron `.exe` file, and run it as administrator.
 This will initialize the files and do a quick check of the overall system health.
 If your goal is to optimize/repair GPU functionality (Nvidia or AMD) and improve memory performance then stop here.
 The rest of the instructions pertain to virus removal and remediation.

 2. Now, Copy both `tron.bat` and the `\resources` folder to the **Desktop** of the target machine.
 Tron can be run with Windows in either Safe Mode or Regular mode.
 Regular mode is generally recommended unless the system is severely infected.